Policies for healthy living environmentsABOUT THIS INITIATIVE

 This initiative maps the implementation of promising policies across Europe that help create health-enabling living environments.

-This initiative maps the implementation of a select number of promising public health policies at the national level in all European Union (EU) Member States, as well as Norway and Switzerland.
+This initiative maps the implementation of a select number of promising public health policies at the national level in all European Union (EU) Member States, as well as the United Kingdom, Norway and Switzerland.
 While this initiative focuses on mapping national activities, it also aptly shows the benefits that can be achieved by ambitious and appropriate EU-wide action.

 The choice of policies selected for inclusion in this initiative is based on a mixed method that draws on the best available evidence, informed opinion and endorsement by reputable institutions such as the World Health Organization.